Mastodon

 Political risk is real

-UK governments have repeatedly changed pension rules: the access age rose from 55 to 57, the lifetime allowance was scrapped and partially reinstated, and tax relief rules shift regularly.
+UK governments have repeatedly changed pension rules: the access age is rising from 55 to 57, the lifetime allowance was abolished and partially replaced, and tax relief rules shift regularly.
 If you want to be conservative, raise the discount rate to price that uncertainty in.
-Even at a punitive discount, employer matching is almost always worth taking.
+This calculator is for general education only and does not account for your personal circumstances - speak to a regulated financial adviser before making pension decisions.

 The bottom line